vishwassinfinity/SubVeil/frontend/README_FRONTEND.md

 - `POST /api/reports` - Generate report

 ## Customization

+### Dark Mode
+The application includes a fully functional dark mode.
+See [DARK_MODE.md](./DARK_MODE.md) for detailed documentation on:
+- How to use the theme toggle
+- Theme customization options
+- Adding dark mode to new components
+- Technical implementation details

 ### Adding New Providers
 Edit `src/pages/Providers.jsx` to add new service providers with their fingerprints.